Cutwork purls over soft string

 Cutwork purls is the stitching of lengths of metal purl at a 45º angle over a padded shape.
 Metal purl is fine wire tightly wound into a delicate coil, it is available in a variety of colours.

-For more background about purls generally, see pearl purl.
+For more background about purls generally, see pearl purl application.

 Using a double waxed thread, bring the needle to the surface at one side of the padded shape, preferably half way down the length of the padding.